STEVETEJ-27/Techphilo-web-dev/README.md

-# TechPhilo (TPLander) — Futuristic EdTech SaaS & Scrollytelling Platform
+# TechPhilo — Futuristic EdTech SaaS & Scrollytelling Platform

 **TechPhilo** is a multi-page EdTech SaaS platform designed to transform STEM, AI, and Robotics education for schools, educators, and students.